eBay/bayesian-belief-networks/docs/tutorial/tutorial.rst

 In this package, every node in the graph is represented by a Python function.
 (Any callable will do).

-The parameters of the function represnt the variables in the model.
+The parameters of the function represent the variables in the model.
 For the prize_door node we thus create the following stub: